aliyev50/zealthy-fullstack-engineering-exercise/README.md

-# Zealthy - An admin App Onboarding System
+# Admin App Onboarding System

-An admin and user management application built with Next.js, TypeScript, and MongoDB, featuring a customizable onboarding flow.
+A comprehensive admin and user management application built with Next.js, TypeScript, and MongoDB, featuring a customizable onboarding flow.

 ## Features

-- Multi-step onboarding process
+- Multi-step onboarding process for new users
 - User dashboard with profile management
 - Admin interface to manage component placement and user data
 - Light/dark theme support